akanshSirohi/Github-Cards-API/README.md

 4. Add route of your card in `index.js` file.
 5. Add your card api refrence inside in `src/help.js` file and also in README.md file.
 6. Create pull request.
-7. Note: Data file must have arounf 100 entries minimum.
+7. Data file must have around 100 entries minimum.
+8. You can create cards in HTML and CSS too!
+Check out the `src/cards/motivational-quote.js` file to see how you can generate cards with your own unique styles.
+This project uses Satori to generate cards via HTML, so please refer to the official Satori documentation for the supported CSS properties.

 ### Add new theme